jeffjennings/jeffjennings/README.md

 ### Hi!
 I'm Jeff.

 I'm an Eberly Postdoctoral Research Fellow in the Department of Astronomy and Astrophysics at The Pennsylvania State University.
-I work on statistical and mathematical algorithms to analyze and forward model datasets in radio astronomy, focusing on Fourier analysis, Gaussian processes, machine learning methods, and Bayesian statistics.
-My main application is super-resolution imaging of ALMA observations of protoplanetary and debris disks.
+I work on mathematical and statistical algorithms to model and analyze datasets in (mostly sub-mm) astronomy, with a strong interest in open-source software development.
+My main scientific application is super-resolution imaging of ALMA observations of protoplanetary and debris disks.